andydunstall/figg/README.md

 Figg is a simple pub/sub messaging service.
 It only runs on a single node so theres no fault tolerance or horizonal scaling.

-*This is a work in progress project I'm just building for fun, not really intended to be used in production.*
+*This is a work in progress project I'm just building for fun and to practice Go and systems performance.*

 ## Components
 * [`service/`](./service): Backend Figg service,